ArchangelX360/dataset-visualizer/README.md

 **NOTE:** adapt the _max-old-space-size_ relying on your machine performances.

-## Don't want to deal with a storage DB?
+## Import raw files to display their results

 This section is about importing raw files into our visualizer to display them instead of using the YCSB frontend measurement type.